 The schemes are then prioritised on the basis of their value for money in accident reduction terms.
 This ensures that the limited resources we have available are targeted where they will have the most benefit as there are approximately 1,000 collisions in Edinburgh each year.

-We are aiming to publish the prioritised list of schemes around October 2021.
+We are aiming to publish the prioritised list of schemes in Summer 2022.

 Please contact us if you have any queries or require collision data relating to a specific location.